Is an Ionized Calcium Test?

 - lightheadedness or fainting

-Low levels of ionized calcium in the blood can indicate:
+If you have low levels of ionized calcium in your blood, it can

 - inherited resistance to parathyroid hormone

 - osteomalacia or rickets, which is a softening of

 the bones (in many cases due to a vitamin D deficiency)

 - acute pancreatitis, which is an inflammation of